LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Can go over private internet with applications that integrate with PrivateLink
   * Can integrate filtration and validations

-### AWS Datasync:
+### AWS DataSync:
   * A schedulable online data movement and discovery service that simplifies and accelerates *data migration* to AWS or *moving data* between on-premises storage, edge locations, other clouds, and AWS storage (AWS to AWS, too)
-  * Deployed VM AWS Datasync Agent used to convey data to the DataSync service over the internet or AWS Direct Connect.
+  * Deployed VM AWS DataSync Agent used to convey data to the DataSync service over the internet or AWS Direct Connect.
 The agent is unnecessary for AWS to AWS
   * Directly within AWS =>S3/EFS/FSx for Windows File Server/FSx for Lustre/FSx open ZFS/FSx for NetApp ONTAP
   * File permissions and metadata are preserved
   * Utilizing this service to movement in the flow of harnessing the data likely adds operational complexity and delay, especially (near) real-time systems